HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in Quebec 2025: The Complete List

 There are specific categories of employees exempt from statutory holiday eligibility rules, including:

-How Do Statutory Holidays Impact Pay in Quebec?
+How Is Statutory Holiday Pay Calculated in Quebec?

 Quebec has specific statutory pay calculation rules that must be followed on statutory holidays: